Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 MICKEY’S PHILHARMAGIC (9/10)

 Mickey’s Philharmagic is a short 3D film that focuses on some of the best music from some of the best Disney animated films.
-Beauty and the Beast, The Little Mermaid, The Lion King, Peter Pan, and Aladdin are all visited with scenes and music.
-It’s a great show, especially if you love those films and are seeking a cool reprieve from the hot Florida sun.
+Beauty and the Beast, The Little Mermaid, The Lion King, Peter Pan, and Aladdin are make an appearance during the show.
+It’s a great experience, especially if you love those films and are seeking a cool reprieve from the hot Florida sun.

 MONSTER’S INC. LAUGH FLOOR (9/10)